Content from Read case data

 Challenge

-To simulate it:
+To simulate this situation:

-• Change the variable data type,
+• Change the data type of the variable,

 • Tag the variable into a linelist, and then